 An ultrafast CT scan is an imaging test that uses X-rays and a computer to look at your heart.
 The scan takes pictures very quickly.
 It gives your healthcare provider many details about your heart that other imaging tests cannot.

 Valvuloplasty is a procedure done to repair a stiff heart valve.
-It is done using a catheter and small incisions.
+It's done using a catheter and small incisions.